What you need to know

 Important points: A JIF can be easily skewed e.g. if a single article is very highly cited (a 2010 paper in Nature explains how this can happen).
 Journal rankings evaluate the performance of a journal as a whole but say nothing about the impactfulness or quality of an individual article within the journal.

-Journal Citation Reports ranks journals by the Journal Impact Factor score.
-It also provides the option to select 'Customize Indicators' and include: Impact Factor without Journal Self Cites, 5 Year Impact Factor, Eigenfactor/Normalized Eigenfactor, Cited Half-Life, Article Influence etc.
+Journal Citation Reports ranks journals by the Journal Impact Factor score and the new Journal Citation Indicator (JCI) [pdf], "a field-normalized measurement of journal citation impact".
+Other indicators are also included: Impact Factor without Journal Self Cites, 5 Year Impact Factor, Eigenfactor/Normalized Eigenfactor, Cited Half-Life, Article Influence etc.

 Scopus does not provide ranked lists of journals in a particular discipline but it has a good tool Compare Sources for selecting up to 10 journals and analysing a variety of citation parameters, including SJR (SCImago Journal Rank) and SNIP (Source Normalized Impact per Paper).
 See the Scopus help pages for Compare sources- About calculations for more information.